 Usually, knee valgus occurs when ascending out of the bottom of the squat, and when the weight being used is close to the lifter’s max.

-Are Your Knees Caving In The Squat Bad?
+Is Knees Caving In During The Squat Bad?

 Onto the million-dollar question, should you be concerned if your knees cave in the squat?

-Squatting with your knees caving isn’t something that is going to cause pain or injury today, tomorrow, or next week.
+Squatting with your knees caving isn’t something that will cause pain or injury today, tomorrow, or next week.
 But, if you continue to squat in this way, it’s definitely something that will come back to hurt you in the long-term.

 The most common issue that arises when you have knee valgus is patellofemoral syndrome.
 In other words, general knee pain at the front part of the knee.
 As well, knee valgus can cause iliotibial band (IT) syndrome, which is pain that occurs on the outer side part of the leg.
 In rare circumstances, aggressive knee caving while squatting heavy can cause ACL tears.

 Also, as I’ll discuss later, one of the main reasons why your knees are caving in the first place is because of a glute weakness.
 So if your knees are caving, then it’s a sign that you’re probably not lifting as much weight as you could, which should be concerning if you’re a strength athlete.

 The knees caving can also cause IT band pain when squatting, which we discuss in our other article.

 In order to assess whether knee valgus is something that you should focus on fixing right away, there are two factors to consider:

 There is a “normal” amount of movement that the knees can undergo while squatting.
 So if you see micro-movements of the knee caving inward, it’s likely not a huge priority as there may be other things you may want to correct when it comes to your squat technique.